Xrisopigi Vardikou

 - Spyros Polykalas, Professor, Department of Digital Media & Communication, Ionian University

-- Aggeliki Sgora, Assistant Professor, Department of Digital Media & Communication, Ionian University
+- Aggeliki Sgora, Associate Professor, Department of Digital Media & Communication, Ionian University

 Summary: